How To Dry & Preserve Flowers Inside Books

 9. Replace Absorbent Paper if Needed

 If the absorbent paper becomes saturated during the drying process, replace it with fresh, dry paper.
-This ensures continued absorption of excess moisture.
+This gives continued absorption of excess moisture.

 10. Carefully Remove Dried Flowers